When preparing financial projections a business needs to use expense forecasting to establish its expenses for inclusion in the income statement.

 Expense Forecasting Using Other Cost Drivers

 Finally there is the category of fixed expenses.
 Fixed expenses are expenses which will happen whether or not a business has any production or sales activity.
-Fixed expenses are a function of the passage of time and are sometimes referred to as periodic expenses for this reason.
+Fixed expenses are a function of the passage of time.
+For this reason they are sometimes referred to as periodic expenses.

-As there is no link to establish, expense forecasting for fixed expenses involves setting an absolute monetary amount in the financial projections based on historical information for established businesses or in the case of a startup business, on comparisons with similar businesses.
+As there is no link to establish, expense forecasting for fixed expenses involves setting an absolute monetary amount in the financial projections.
+This fixed amount can be based on historical information for established businesses.
+In the case of a startup business comparisons with similar businesses can be used.

-As fixed expenses are entered in the financial projections as an absolute monetary amount, care must be taken to review the financial projections for any major changes in the scale of activity of the business to see whether adjustments need to be made.
-In the case of rent for example, obviously at some point the business will become too large for its current premises and the rent may increase as larger premises are taken on, this is referred to as a stepped expense, as the expense will step up to a new level, this is not the same as being a variable expense.
+Fixed expenses are entered in the financial projections as an absolute monetary amount.
+Therefore care must be taken to review the financial projections for any major changes in the scale of activity of the business to see whether adjustments need to be made.
+In the case of rent for example, at some point the business will become too large for its current premises.
+In this case the rent may increase as larger premises are taken on.
+This type of increase is referred to as a stepped expense, as the expense will step up to a new level.
+It is important to realize that a stepped expense is not the same as being a variable expense.

 Whichever expense forecasting technique is employed, initially it can be a time consuming process to determine the links to revenue, headcount or other cost driver.
 However, once the cost drivers have been established the process of forecasting and in particular that of updating the financial projections as the size of the business changes, becomes a much simpler task.

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.